 We work in conjunction with various Animal Control centers throughout the state of Illinois.

 Your foster will stay until he/she is adopted.

 Fostering dogs is a very rewarding experience for people who love to have dogs in their life.
 Not only will you be blessed by companionship, but also you will rest easy with the knowledge that you did something good in helping the dog from being euthanized due to overpopulation.
 The family that ultimately adopts the dog and gives him/her a good long-term home will be grateful for your commitment and willingness to care for their new friend.

 Fostering frees up a spot at animal control so another animal can be taken in.

 How do I know if fostering is right for me?

 Fostering is a key step in the process of keeping previously unwanted canines find their furever home.
 While many potential pet owners are interested in adopting dogs that come from a shelter or other negative situations, many individuals are not equipped to help the dog make the transition into a normal home.
 By fostering dogs and using your skill, patience and understanding of a dog’s unique needs, you can help the dog adjust to life in a healthy domestic setting and ensure that it will have a smooth and successful transition into the life and home of its new owner.

 How do I apply?

-Download the application, fill it out and submit it to our email: email@example.com
+Fill out our application and submit it to our email at email@example.com.

 Once your application is received, it will be reviewed including a vet check.
 If approved, you will be contacted to schedule a home visit.